collective-soundworks/soundworks/README.md

 The most important things here are:

-- To load the `socket.io` library with `script(src="/socket.io/socket.io.js")`, since this is what we currently use to handle the Web Sockets,
+- To load the `socket.io` library with `script(src="/socket.io/socket.io.js")`, since this is what we currently use to handle the WebSockets,
 - To have a `<div>` element in the `body` that has the ID `#container` and a class `.container`,
 - And to load the Javascript file `/javascripts/player.js`.